 GSA-mandated non-billable work includes time spent in HR Links, mandatory OLU trainings, IDPs, SF-182s, annual reviews, troubleshooting GSA-issued hardware (like PIV readers), and so forth.
 These are the things we don’t have a choice but to spend time on.

-18F/CoE/PIF non-billable work includes time spent on hiring, in guilds and working groups, team coffees, chapter meetings, approved internal projects, conference attendance, training events, and anything else that contributes to the running of TTS as an organization.
+18F/CoE/PIF non-billable work includes time spent on hiring, in guilds and working groups (that are not in service of project work), team coffees, chapter meetings, approved internal projects, conference attendance, training events, and anything else that contributes to the running of TTS as an organization.

 However, time within those activities spent discussing a billable project may also be billable.
 For example, if you’re in a 1:1 or guild meeting working through a difficult project issue, that’s billable.

 Not sure whether work you’re doing is billable?
 If it’s not explicitly an indirect cost, it’s project work.

 So for most people in a given 40-hour week, the expectation is to bill at least 32 hours to project work.
 But what about holidays or leave time?
 Then you’ll need to spend 80% of the time you’re working that week on billable work.
 Here’s what that looks like if you’re out of the office for a few days: